 - Social, emotional and mental health (SEN Code of Practice, 2014) – Children and young people may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
 These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour.
 These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, substance misuse, eating disorders or physical symptoms that are medically unexplained.
 Other children and young people may have disorders such as attention deficit disorder, attention deficit hyperactive disorder or attachment disorder.
 Schools and colleges should have clear processes to support children and young people, including how they will manage the effect of any disruptive behaviour so it does not adversely affect other pupils.

 Sidestrand Hall School is a complex needs school.
-Children at Sidestrand Hall School may have communication and interaction needs, cognition and learning needs, hold a diagnosis of autism/downs syndrome, ADHD and have difficulties with their social, emotional and mental health or sensory and/or physical needs.
+Children at Sidestrand Hall School may have communication and interaction needs, cognition and learning needs, hold a diagnosis of autism/downs syndrome, ADHD and have sensory and mild physical needs.
+The School site unfortunately is not accessible for students with complex physical difficulties.
 Some children at Sidestrand Hall School may have more than one of these Special Educational Needs.

 At Sidestrand Hall School we are committed to delivering an education that is specifically tailored to meet the needs of individual children; we therefore feel it is important that you have the opportunity to discuss your child’s needs and education.
 You can talk to your child’s teacher and key stage leader.
 In addition to this you can speak to the SENCO and SEN Governor, Deputy Head Teacher and Head Teacher or members of our residential teams if appropriate.